ryanxin7/xxlog/src/k8s/log/kubernetes-10.md

 ;output_handler =

 ; URL rewriter function rewrites URL on the fly by using ; output buffer.
-You can set target tags by this configuration.
+You can set target tag by this configuration.
 ; "form" tag is special tag.
 It will add hidden input tag to pass values.
-; Refer to session.trans_sid_tags for usage.
+; Refer to session.trans_sid_tag for usage.
 ; Default Value: "form="
 ; Development Value: "form="
 ; Production Value: "form="
-;url_rewriter.tags
+;url_rewriter.tag

 ; URL rewriter will not rewrite absolute URL nor form by default.
 To enable ; absolute URL rewrite, allowed hosts must be defined at RUNTIME.